 ActiveX, JScript, Microsoft, MS-DOS, VBScript, Visual Basic, Visual C++, Windows, and Windows Vista are either registered trademarks or trademarks of Microsoft Corporation in the United States and other countries.
 Linux is a registered trademark of Linus Torvalds.
-Unicenter is a registered trademark of Computer Associates International, Inc. ARCNET is a registered trademark of Datapoint Corporation.
-Modbus is a registered trademark of Schneider Electric.
-Wiegand is a registered trademark of Sensor Engineering Corporation.
-Nokia, Nokia M2M Platform, Nokia M2M Gateway Software, and Nokia 31 GSM Connectivity Terminal are trademarks or registered trademarks of Nokia Corporation.
-Sony is a trademark of Sony Corporation.
-Ericsson is a trademark of Telefonaktiebolaget LM Ericsson.
-CompactLogix, MicroLogix, SLC, and RSLogix are trademarks of Rockwell Automation.
-Allen-Bradley and ControlLogix are a registered trademarks of Rockwell Automation.
+ARCNET is a registered trademark of Datapoint Corporation.
+Modbus is a registered trademark of Schneider Electric, licensed to the Modbus Organization, Inc. Wiegand is a registered trademark of Sensor Engineering Corporation.
+Allen-Bradley, CompactLogix, ControlLogix, MicroLogix, SLC, and RSLogix are either registered trademarks or trademarks of Rockwell Automation.
 CIP and EtherNet/IP are trademarks of ODVA.